The economic assessment information portal

 Economic assessment is commonly used in:

-- The development of business cases
+- The development and assessment of policy options, and in the preparation of business cases

 - The development of regulation and legislation

 - The evaluation of projects and programs after implementation

 - The preparation of grant applications